Popular Belt Drive Bikes

 These are new framesets (not complete bikes) that had been assembled into complete bikes at the factory.
 Alloy frame, carbon fork.
 Compatible with a chain or belt, and with conventional drivetrains, internally geared hubs, or single speed.
 (Note that if you use a belt, your gearing options are limited to either single speed or an internally geared hub.)
 The bottom bracket is eccentric, but belt tension is independent of that, so you don't need to mess with the bb when you change a tube or tire or when you reinstall the rear wheel for whatever reason.
 Want to build your frame up with a conventional drivetrain?
 Order the rear derailleur hanger along with the frame (see Related Items). *Note that there is no place to mount a front derailleur.* Headset and seatpost collar included.
 Note: some of these framesets are from the "2016" model year and others are "2016".
 The only difference is a subtle change in graphics, with the 2017/2018 having a bit more white striping.
 The photo here of the complete bike is of a 2016.
 Please let us know your preference in the notes field at checkout.
 We'll do our best to honor your request.

-Presidio 4 was very highly reviewed when it went by its previous moniker: the Fairfax SC6 DLX.
-Unfortunately, Marin decided mid-year not to produce this bike, and only a handful ever reached our shores.
-(This is one of them.)
-That's why we're closing out this model with a price to move it quickly.
+Finally in stock!
 Presidio 4 is the successor to the Fairfax SC6 and among the very best-spec'd, best-conceived, best-equipped commuter bikes on the market.
-It features Gates Carbon Drive (belt drive), an Alfine 11 internally geared hub, Alfine dynamo hub, Supernova lights, Tubus Racktime rack, color-matched metal fenders, and a kickstand.
-Compare it to our Daily Grinder commute version of the Soma Wolverine, and you'll find mostly identical specs as well as a few differences: -Presidio has an aluminum frame and carbon fork, whereas the Wolverine Daily Grinder has a Tange Prestige cromoly frame and either a cromoly or carbon fork. -Presidio has Continental Sport Contact II 700 x 32 tires, while the Wolverine Daily Grinder has wider (700 x 38) Panaracer Pasela gumwall tires. --Presidio comes with higher gearing than Wolverine: 50/22 vs 46/22, although we give our customers the option of 46/22 with Presidio at no charge (just ask).
+It features Gates Carbon Drive (belt drive), an Alfine 11 internally geared hub, Alfine thru-axle dynamo hub, Supernova lights, Tubus Racktime rack, color-matched metal fenders, and a kickstand.
+Compare it to our Daily Grinder commute version of the Soma Wolverine, and you'll find mostly identical specs as well as a few differences: -Presidio has an aluminum frame and carbon fork, whereas the Wolverine Daily Grinder has a Tange Prestige cromoly frame and either a cromoly or carbon fork. -Presidio has Continental Sport Contact II 700 x 32 tires, while the Wolverine Daily Grinder has wider (700 x 38) Panaracer Pasela gumwall tires. --Presidio comes with higher gearing than Wolverine: 50/22 vs 46/22, although we give our customers the option of 46/22 with Presidio for a small upcharge ($65).
 How to know which ratio is for you?
 If you don't have steep hills to climb and/or a lot of stuff to haul around, and/or if you're a strong rider who likes to go fast, 50/22 should do well for you.
-If you have climbs to do like those in the West Hills of Portland, or if you're in Seattle, San Francisco, or other hilly locales, 46/22 is recommended.
+If you have climbs to do like those in the West Hills of Portland, or if you're in Seattle, San Francisco, or other hilly locales, 46/22 is better.
 If you're not sure which one you'll like better, don't hesitate to ask us for guidance.

 Page 1 of 1